GGayton/ProjectyBoi-v1.1/README.txt

 "inputs\03\upside-down rubbish projector\artefact"
 would access the 4th pose 3d artefact points on the component labelled "upside-down rubbish projector".

+Theoretically, you could label poses as you like, but I suggest using double digits 00 upwards, anything else could mix up poses and their estimations.

 The Levenberg-Marquardt algorithm (serial calibration) requires an estimation, which is provided using calibration\analytical_calibrate.py.

+As of yet, the parallel method and uncertainties are not yet implemented.

 ===============================================================
 HARDWARE CONSIDERATIONS